 Otoacoustic emissions: Soft sounds produced by the ear we measure to determine how the hearing nerve is functioning.

 Visible speech mapping: Utilizes sound inputs such as the live voice of a spouse or recorded restaurant noise to demonstrate the effectiveness of hearing aids to current users or simulate the potential benefit of hearing aids to new user, in different situations.

 Pediatric evaluations: To determine whether troubles are hearing- or speech-related and offer solutions that help children develop healthy hearing.

 Bone Anchored Hearing Aid (Baha): The Bone Anchored Hearing Aid (Baha) is a surgically implanted device to treat specific types of hearing loss.
 The system transmits sound waves through the bones of the skull (i.e. bone conduction) to stimulate the cochlea, bypassing the outer and middle ear, in contrast to regular hearing aids, which amplify acoustic sounds that enter the ear canal.

 Cochlear Implantation: A Cochlear Implant is a small, safe, electronic device surgically implanted to provide a sense of sound to a person who has moderate to profound hearing loss in both ears, receiving little or no benefit from hearing aids.
 Signals generated by the implant bypass damaged portions of the ear and directly stimulate the cochlea and auditory nerve which conducts sound signals to the brain.

 At Ear, Nose and Throat Associates, part of your hearing exam is to make sure that your ears are clear of earwax.
-Our physicians will clean your ears prior to your hearing exam in order to receive the most accurate results
+Our physicians will clean your ears prior to your hearing exam to guarantee the most accurate results.